jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 ---

 - This algorithm will not terminate if implemented for graph traversal on an infinite graph (and could not terminate even if implemented for searching on an infinite graph).
-Otherwise, it will terminate once it has visited each vertex (or found a given vertex/path, depending on its implementation).
+Otherwise, it will terminate once it has visited each vertex (or found a given vertex/path, depending on its Implementation).

 - We know that this algorithm is correct if it can correctly traverse a graph.